kex-24/kex-24-12/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.
+# Lightning Defender Assignment

 ## Deadline
-This assignment is due before the next scheduled class.
+This work should be submitted before the next exercise session.

 ## Instructions
-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).
+For details on how to complete and submit assignments, please refer to the assignments section of the course instructions on your learning management system.

 ## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.
+- Review Module 2: Exploring the Anatomy of a Class.
+- Read through the OLI material: you can find this both via your learning platform and directly through the provided link.

 ## Learning Goals

-The goals for this week include understanding how to:
-- Design Java classes.
-- Implement fields and methods within a class.
-- Utilize the `main` method for testing.
-- Understand the concept of object encapsulation.
-- Manage object interaction within a Java application.

-## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+This week's goals include understanding and implementing:
+* Java class design
+* Instance fields
+* Constructor methods
+* Getters and setters
+* The dot notation
+* Printing to the terminal
+* Main method and its purpose
+* Variable scope and shadowing

+## Troubleshooting
+If you encounter issues:
+1. Check if your question has already been asked under the issues section.
+2. If not, post your question with a descriptive title.
+3. Consult a teaching assistant during one of the exercise sessions.

+Discuss with peers but remember, sharing exact answers is not permitted.

+## Assignment

+In a world where the skies are constantly barraged by storms, the mythic creatures known as *Lightning Defenders* stand as guardians of their territories.
+Your task is to model these mythic creatures in Java!

+### Exercise 1.0 Starting Your Journey!
+Create a new Java file named `LightningDefender.java` and define the class `LightningDefender` within it.

+Then, within the `main` method, create variables that define a Lightning Defender:
+- Name: String
+- Energy Level: int
+- Power: int
+- Shield Strength: int
+- Status: boolean (true for active, false for dormant)

+Compile and run your program to ensure correctness.

+### Exercise 1.1 Summon More Defenders
+Create two more Lightning Defenders with different attributes.

+Reflect on the scalability and maintainability of creating multiple defenders in this manner.
+Introduce the concept of Java classes and objects to alleviate these concerns.

+### Exercise 1.2 Class Fields
+Revise your `LightningDefender` class to use fields rather than local variables in the `main` method for the attributes of the Lightning Defender.

+Instantiate a `LightningDefender` object within the `main` method and assign it relevant attributes.

+### Exercise 1.3 Accessors and Mutators
+With encapsulation in mind, convert all fields of the `LightningDefender` class to `private` and create getters and setters for each field.

+Replace direct field access in the `main` method with these new methods.

+### Exercise 1.4 The Constructor
+Implement a constructor for the `LightningDefender` class that accepts parameters for all the object's attributes and initializes them accordingly.

+Update the `main` method to use the constructor when creating Lightning Defender objects.

+### Exercise 1.5 More Defenders, yet Again
+Utilize the constructor to create two new Lightning Defender objects.
+Observe the improved code structure.

+### Exercise 1.6 Reporting Status
+Implement a `reportStatus()` method that prints out a formatted report of the Lightning Defender's attributes.

+Ensure this method is called for each defender in the `main` method to verify functionality.

+### Exercise 1.7 Lightning Attack!
+Create an `attack` method simulating an attack scenario where one defender attacks another.
+This method should accept a `LightningDefender` object as a parameter to represent the target of the attack.

+There should be a formula for calculating damage based on the attacker's power and the defender's shield strength, with the resulting loss of energy for the target.

+Print out the attack details and the target's remaining energy level.

+### Exercise 1.8 Exploring Shadowing
+Investigate and prepare to discuss examples of variable shadowing and how it affects code within a class or methods.

+## Checklist
+- Created the initial setting for the world of Lightning Defenders.
+- Used fields to define a Lightning Defender's attributes.
+- Added getters and setters for all fields.
+- Constructed a relevant constructor method.
+- Implemented a method to print a Lightning Defender's status.
+- Devised an `attack` method for simulating combat between defenders.
+- Reviewed examples of variable shadowing.

+## Bugs and Errors
+If there are any issues or inconsistencies in this exercise, please report them.
+Your contributions will be acknowledged in the acknowledgment section.